 For the past thirteen years, when he wasn’t in prison or jail, young Gomez was what polite folks would call an itinerant farm worker, picking fruit or vegetable crops when in season.
 In between those seasons, his nomadic lifestyle riding freight cars up and down California labeled him a hobo.
 Today, they would call him a bum.

-During his lifetime, many of the larger cities in California had encampments of hobos that were a little community unto themselves, with shelter and alcohol shared between them.
+During his lifetime, many of the larger cities in California had encampments of hobos that were a little community unto themselves, with shelter, food, and alcohol shared between them.
 Called hobo jungles by many, these campsites were always outside city limits, near railroad tracks or rail yards, and near a river, lake, or pond if possible.

 The Nevada born Gomez was the son of a Shoshone woman and a Mexican father.
 His mother died when he was young and his father was a strong influence on him during his early years, but not a good one.
 Like most Native-Americans, Gomez had a stoic personality, which never betrayed what he was thinking.
 If he did speak, more often than not it was to answer a question.
 Before he replied, Gomez would look at something else, gather his thoughts, and answer in a calm voice.